KickingAnimal/IOT-DC-LTE_project/README.md

    ```

 2. **Update WiFi Credentials:**
+   - This is only needed if you're not using a SIM and are testing initial setup
    - Open the `pycom/wificonfig.py` file.
    - Update the `SSID` and `PASSWORD` variables with your WiFi credentials.